Navigation: Program use > Configuration > SMS >

 Motorola USB modem: AT+CNMI=3,1,0,0,0

-Below you can see the instructions how to preliminarily configure modems using Hyperterminal (the standard Windows program) or any other terminal software.
+Below you can see the instructions on how to preliminarily configure modems using Hyperterminal (the standard Windows program) or any other terminal software.

 1. Connect the modem to the computer and wait till it is registered in the GSM network.
 Configure the modem port speed (as a rule, 9600 or 19200 bps), open the port.